DJAlvarez/KinD_on_windows/README.md

     hostPort: 30000
     protocol: TCP
 ```
-The we can create the cluster using the following command:
+Then we can create the cluster using the following command, which will expose the port 30000 on the container:
 ```sh
 kind create cluster --config=cluster-config.yaml --name=<cluster-name>
 ```